mtlynch/mtlynch.io/content/retrospectives/2024/01/index.md

 One nice property of Nix is that it's self-contained.
 I can drop a `flake.nix` into one of my projects to [automatically manage dependencies](/notes/nix-dev-environment/) without changing anything else or asking anything of my teammates.

-Even if I'm the only one Nix user on my team, the `flake.nix` still provides great value to me without costing anyone else anything or requiring them to use a new tool.
+Even if I'm the only Nix user on my team, the `flake.nix` still provides great value to me without costing anyone else anything or requiring them to use a new tool.
 It's like adding a `.vscode` directory to your project: helpful for people who use VS Code, doesn't really bother anyone else.

 Zig, on the other hand, requires commitment and full-team buy-in.
 If you've got a C or C++ project, and you decide you want to switch to Zig, you can't just enjoy your better tooling and wait for your teammates to join you.
 As soon as you introduce Zig code into your project, everyone has to build it with the Zig compiler rather than a C/C++ compiler.

-That's not a knock on Zig, as they obviously can't force every C compiler to also compile Zig, but it means that I'm only exposed to Zig when I visit Zig-land by tinkering with code or looking at a Zig project, whereas I now bring Nix with me everywhere I go.
+The only way to make Zig as portable as Nix is if Zig made every C and C++ compiler Zig-compatible as well, which is not possible.
+But it means that I'm only exposed to Zig when I visit Zig-land by tinkering with code or looking at a Zig project, whereas I now bring Nix with me everywhere I go.

 ## Wrap up